kintrix007/nlg-school-timetable-bot/README.md

 # NLG School Timatable Bot

-## This bot is for personal use, directly made for Németh László Gimnázium's 11/a grades timetable.
+### This bot is for personal use, directly made for Németh László Gimnázium's 11/a grade's timetable.

 The concept of the bot is appliable for different schools and timetables as well, since it reads it from JSON files.